tartley/missile-commander/README.md

 ## TODO

 * Rationalize creation of explosions etc.

-  * Missile hitting ground is handled by ground.on_entered: if missile.target (or close to feature):
+What if Missile received the collision with Ground event?
-            City.destroy():
+Have to think through layers and masks again, then:

-        else:
+    Missile.on_area_entered(ground:Ground):
-            create BangGround
+        feature = ground.get_intact_feature(self.position)
-  * City.destroy:
+        if feature:
-        if self.destroyed:
+            feature.destroy()
-            # create BangGround
+            create BangFeature()
         else:
-            self.destroyed = true
+            create BangGround()

-            # create BangFeature
+* I don't like BangSky's sound.
+A more regular deep bang.
+Maybe it can fluctuate.
-  * same for Base
+* Maybe two sounds, for Source.Shot and Source.Missile.

-* BangSky should fluctuate in size corresponding to its sound
+* BangSky should fluctuate in size.

 - Create BangFeature (with City or Base variants)
-  * Looks different.
+  - Looks different.
 Bigger, slower, more dramatic.
   - Own sound effect
   - other sound effects should be quieter?
   * particle effect using color of the destroyed feature?